xan105/node-cgo-regodit/README.md

 Previous version(s) are CommonJS (CJS) with an ESM wrapper.

 💡 There is a promise version of every function under the `promises` namespace.

-eg:
-- promises.RegListAllSubkeys("HKCU","Software/Valve") //Promise
+- promises.RegListAllSubkeys("HKCU","Software/Valve") -> Promise
-- RegListAllSubkeys("HKCU","Software/Valve") //Sync
+- RegListAllSubkeys("HKCU","Software/Valve") -> Sync

-> root key accepted values are "HKCR", "HKCU", "HKLM", "HKU" or "HKCC".
+✔️ root key accepted values are "HKCR", "HKCU", "HKLM", "HKU" or "HKCC".

 ## Named export